 Tickets are also included in the New York City Explorer Pass or can be booked online for $30.

 If you are visiting with family or friends, OMEscape is a fun group activity.
-These are hi-tech escape rooms complete with lazer security systems and immersive themes.
+These are hi-tech escape rooms complete with laser security systems and immersive themes.

-The rooms area available to book from 11am to 11pm every day and cost $31 per person.
+The rooms are available to book from 11am to 11pm every day and cost $31 per person.

 The New Victory Theater is NYC’s only full-time performing arts theatre for children.
 The shows are aimed at children from 1 1/2 to 12 years old.
-See the full calendar and book tickets if you are visiting with family; shows include plays, dance performances, circu acts, puppets and more.
+See the full calendar and book tickets if you are visiting with family; shows include plays, dance performances, circus acts, puppets, and more.

 Even if you haven’t got tickets, head to the theatre lobby to see the props from the current show or take part in one of the performance skill workshops.

 This 48-lane bowling alley is a great place to relax and unwind in the evenings.
-Complete with an arcade, billiards and different themed lounge areas, this is an idea place to chill out, dine and bowl.
+Complete with an arcade, billiards, and different themed lounge areas, this is an ideal place to chill out, dine and bowl.

 Bowlmor Times Square is located at 222 W 44th St between 8th Avenue and Broadway, opening from 2pm to midnight each night of the week whilst staying open until 2am on Fridays and Saturdays.

 If you are short on time, we highly recommend a hop-on-hop-off bus tour.
 These buses start and end in Times Square but will drive you past major landmarks and neighborhoods such as Madison Square Gardens, Chinatown, Broadway, Empire State Building, and more.